List of NCAA Division III men's ice hockey seasons: Conference realignment and dissolution

 In 2009 the MASCAC began sponsoring ice hockey for the first time.
 The 5 member schools, along with 2 associate members, formed the league's new ice hockey division but despite meeting the NCAA's requirements for an automatic bid, the conference didn't receive one until 2012.
 The following year, 2013, the WIAC began sponsoring ice hockey for the first time.
 As a result all 5 member schools that fielded teams left the NCHA.
 The NCHA responded by absorbing all members of the MCHA in order to retain its automatic qualifier.
 Due to the WIAC not having enough members the conference champion did not receive an automatic qualifier, bringing the number of at-large bids back to 4 since the MCHA no longer existed.

 In 2017 the NCAA increased the number of tournament participants to 12 and offered the additional bid to one conference tournament champion whose league did not meet the minimum NCAA membership requirement.
 This bid was later given to the UCHC champion.

+Continued expansion and realignment

+In the wake of COVID, Division III hockey saw many new programs while some also reappeared for the first time in many years.
+From 2021 to 2025, nine Division III schools founded ice hockey programs while three college restarted their dormant programs after at least 20 years away.
+However, due to financial difficulties that were exacerbated by the pandemic, three schools were forced to close permanently during the same time frame.
+With all of the changes occurring, conference realignment was almost unavoidable and two all-sport leagues began sponsoring ice hockey for the first time.
+The Little East Conference and Middle Atlantic Conferences siphoned member teams out of the NEHC and UCHC respectively.
+While the UCHC was able to get enough new teams to sign on and remain a viable league, the NEHC saw almost all of remaining members leave for other conferences, effectively signaling an end for one of Division III's oldest leagues.

+At the same time, the NCAA's Division III Management Council made two small but significant changes to the selection process.
+First, the minimum number of member teams required for a conference to receive an automatic bid was lowered from seven to six.
+Two years later, the council also lowered the desired ratio of tournament bids to active programs from 1:6.5 to 1:6.
+For college hockey, this allowed the addition of new conferences as previously outlined but it also continued the D-III tournament's expansion.

 Conference timeline

+Note: MIAC has been operating a college hockey division since 1921 but did not participate as an official Division III league until 1984.

+Note: NCHA Was founded as a Division II league in 1980.

+Note: ECAC East and ECAC West both began the 1984–85 season as divisions within ECAC 2.
+During the season, the conference was split into two separate leagues.